Collinformatics/EnzymeProfiling/README.md

 # Keyboard Shortcuts

+When a figure has been plotted, and it is selected, press a key for the following shortcuts:

-Esc: Close the current figure
+- Esc: Close the current figure

-F12: Rerun the script
+- R: Rerun the script

-Backspace: Terminate the script that is currently running
+- Backspace: Terminate the script that is currently running

 Note: